nnn1590/Splat-AIO-py/help/faq.md

 Q: How could I be of assistance to this project?

 A: You can help by forking the repository, then creating a new branch, and making changes.
 If you believe your changes are beneficial, submit a pull request to our repository.
-You can also become a beta tester by clicking [here](https://discord.gg/VABPtBg) and asking to become a beta tester for SplatAIO.
+You can also beta test the AIO and report issues to us.

 #### Updating your IP address in the AIO.